n8willis/opentype-shaping-documents/opentype-shaping-khmer.md

 ### Stage 5: Applying remaining positioning features from <abbr>GPOS</abbr> ###

-In this stage, mark positioning, kerning, and other <abbr>GPOS</abbr> features are applied.
-As with the preceding stage, the order in which these features are applied is not canonical; they should be applied in the order in which they appear in the <abbr>GPOS</abbr> table in the font.
+In this stage, mark positioning, kerning, and other <abbr title="Glyph Positioning table">GPOS</abbr> features are applied.
+As with the preceding stage, the order in which these features are applied is not canonical; they should be applied in the order in which they appear in the <abbr title="Glyph Positioning table">GPOS</abbr> table in the font.

 	dist
 	kern